The Blow - Volume 4

 ‘The Dream of the Melting Plane’ which conjured up to me a lysergic psychic cornfield, the place

 where The Empress of the tarot might reside.
-Warm and gloopy with layered harp samples and far
+Warm and gloopy harp and melting siren vocals.

-‘The Trees’ which was born from the idea of a mechanical forest, with vocals/synths
+‘The Trees’ which was born from the idea of a mechanical forest, with distorted chirping birds.

 In regards to process, I layered and manipulated sounds almost patchwork over time until I felt the